zuozhiw/academic-kickstart/content/home/about.md

 # Biography
 Zuozhi Wang (王作至)

-I am a second year Computer Science PhD student at Unversity of California, Irvine.
-My primary work is on an interactive big data analytics project [Texera](https://github.com/Texera/texera) under the supervision of Professor [Chen Li](https://chenli.ics.uci.edu/).
+I am a third year Computer Science PhD student at Unversity of California, Irvine, under the supervision of Professor [Chen Li](https://chenli.ics.uci.edu/).
+My research focuses are on the areas of distributed big data processing and query optimization.
+I'm working [Texera](https://github.com/Texera/texera), an interactive big data processing system, and Amber, which is Texera's underlying distributed dataflow engine that supports reponsive debugging.